dit-x/us-wildfire-test/README.md

 # Introduction
 This is a guide to replicate the project locally or using docker.
-It is important that there will be some manual steps ti carry out to download the data from Kaggle to your local environment or docker container.
-The ste will be indicated below.
+It is important to know that there will be some manual steps to download the data from Kaggle to your local environment or docker container.
+The steps will be indicated below.

 # Project Setup
 ## Kaggle API Setup
-This is the manual part of the set up to download the dataset directly for Kaggle use [Kaggle API](https://www.kaggle.com/docs/api).
+This is the manual part of the setup to download the dataset directly for Kaggle use [Kaggle API](https://www.kaggle.com/docs/api).
 Here are the steps to follow:
 - Login to Kaggle.com
 - Navigate to `Account` page
 - In the API section, create New API Token.